October 4th is National Taco Day! Here’s where to find the best tacos in Atlanta.

 You would think that as much meat as I ate over the last several days in @visitoxford, I would be craving vegetables, right?
 But no. All I can think about are these delicious pork belly ?
 I had @sohocb last month.
 I couldn’t even wait until #tacotuesday to post this! #foodie #tacoslover #porkbelly #tacofan #chronictacos #nomnomnoms #foodstagram #foodpassion #food52 #eeeats #atleats #weloveatl #sandyspringsga #nydeli #eatwithyoureyesfirst #southernfood #southerneats #foodwriter #foodbeast #foodgasm #foodporn ????

-Soho Cafe – This Sandy Springs establishment may not be what you think when you imagine tasty tacos, but trust me when I say you gotta try the pork belly tacos here.
+12. Soho Cafe – This Sandy Springs establishment may not be what you think when you imagine tasty tacos, but trust me when I say you gotta try the pork belly tacos here.
 They are good for the soul.
 And you can’t leave without having some of the sweet treats they make in house.

 Not because it is OTP, I just wasn’t expecting to have something so glorious – it seems like they should have their own free standing restaurant.
 I don’t know which was better the Mahi Mahi taco or the skirt steak or the pork.
 Everything was so juicy, yet the shells remained intact too.

 The bright colors of Tuza will put you in a good mood no matter what.
 Well, that and one of their delicious margaritas!
 I tried several of their tacos and my favorite was the pork belly.
-But the Carnita and Big Fish tacos are customer favorite too!
+But the Carnita and Big Fish tacos are customer favorites too!